 Edited by Richard Hawkins, Knut Blind, Robert Page

-Innovation and standardization might seem to represent polar opposites, but over many years, various scholars have noted close connections between the two.
-This Handbook assembles a broad range of thinking on this subject, from several disciplinary perspectives, as contributed by over 30 leading scholars and experienced practitioners.
-Collectively, they summarize and synthesize the existing body of knowledge (theory and evidence) pertaining to standards and innovation, and provide many insights into how this knowledge can be useful to scholars, industrial strategists, policy-makers and standards practitioners.
+Innovation and standardization might seem polar opposites, but over many years, various scholars have noted close connections between the two.
+This Handbook assembles a broad range of thinking on this subject, with contributions from several disciplinary perspectives by over 30 leading scholars and experienced practitioners.
+Collectively, they summarize and synthesize the existing body of knowledge – theory and evidence – pertaining to standards and innovation, and provide insights into how this knowledge can be useful to scholars, industrial strategists, policy-makers and standards practitioners.
 Learn More

 Edited by Marika Lüders, Tor W. Andreassen, Simon Clatworthy, Tore Hillestad

 This book adopts a multidisciplinary approach to innovation, and argues that because innovation is always risky business, trust is an essential premise and outcome of successfully designing, developing and finally launching innovations.
 Each part of the book encompasses a different aspect of innovating for trust.
 It begins with the notion of trust, before covering the importance of trust in future thinking, business model innovation, service design, co-creation, the innovative organization and self-service technologies.
 It concludes with the importance of trust in commercializing innovations.